Top 5 Stadiums in Germany

 To name a few German Bundesliga stadiums, we have the Signal Iduna Park, Allianz Arena, Mercedes Benz Arena, Veltins Arena, Olympic Park, Arena Aufschalke, Borussia Park, Deutsche Bank Park, Commerzbank Arena, Volkswagen Arena, and others.

-• Talking about the second biggest stadium in Stuttgart, we have the Waldau Stadion, also known as Gazi Stadion auf der Waldau.
-It holds a capacity of 11,410 spectators and is the oldest known stadium in Germany and inaugurated in 1905.
+- The second biggest stadium in Stuttgart is the Waldau Stadium, also known as Gazi Stadion auf der Waldau.
+It holds a capacity of 11,410 spectators and is the oldest known stadium in Germany.
+It was inaugurated in 1905.

 2. Top 5 Stadiums in Germany